Chris Evans (American football): Professional career

+2021

-Evans was drafted by the Cincinnati Bengals in the sixth round, 202nd overall, of the 2021 NFL Draft.
-He signed his four-year rookie contract with Cincinnati on May 17.
+Evans was selected by the Cincinnati Bengals in the sixth round, 202nd overall, of the 2021 NFL draft.
+He signed his four-year rookie contract with Cincinnati on May 17, 2021.

-He scored his first professional touchdown on a 24-yard catch from Joe Burrow in the first quarter of the Bengals' win over the Detroit Lions on October 17, 2021.
+He scored his first professional touchdown on a 24-yard catch from Joe Burrow in the first quarter of the Bengals' win over the Detroit Lions on October 17.
 Evans finished the season with 228 yards from scrimmage and two touchdowns, along with 15 receptions.